bmds-researchsoftware/db-deidentify/README.md

 * run the program using the `get_dump` executable and provide the project name as an argument, like `./get_dump nautilus`.
 Dump files will be placed in the `my_dumps` directory and will be ignored by git.
-When using a dump file, `pg_restore` may complain about roles and privileges, but there are no known consepquences of these warnings for local database functioning :pray:
+When using a dump file, `pg_restore` may complain about roles and privileges, but there are no known consequences of these warnings for local database functioning :pray:

 ## fields.yml
 All project-specific configuration occurs in this file.
 Each project has a `fields.yml` file in